Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 The duty to make reasonable adjustments includes the removal, adaptation or alteration of physical features, if the physical features make it impossible or unreasonably difficult for disabled people to make use of services.
 In addition, service providers have an obligation to think ahead and address any barriers that may impede disabled people from accessing a service.

-- Harassment is where there is unwanted behaviour related to a protected characteristic, (other than marriage and civil partnership, and pregnancy and maternity), which has the purpose or effect of violating someone’s dignity or which creates a hostile, degrading, humiliating or offensive environment.
-It does not matter whether or not this effect was intended by the person responsible for the conduct.
+- Harassment is where there is unwanted behaviour related to a protected characteristic (other than marriage and civil partnership, and pregnancy and maternity), which has the purpose or effect of violating someone’s dignity or which creates a hostile, degrading, humiliating or offensive environment.
+It does not matter whether or not the person responsible for the conduct intended this effect.

 - Associative discrimination is where the individual treated less favourably does not have a protected characteristic but is discriminated against because of their association with someone who does, e.g., the parent of a disabled child.